Sator (film): Production

-Principal photography took place in Santa Cruz, California and the Yosemite National Park.
+Principal photography took place in Santa Cruz, California, and Yosemite National Park.
 The film was in post-production for almost six years due to the solo work and budget limits of director Jordan Graham, who also built the cabin that was used in the film.
 June Peterson, who plays Nani in the film, is Graham's grandmother, and her belief in a supernatural being called Sator which watches over her formed the basis of the film's story.